cgwire/kitsu/getting-started-production/README.md

 ![Create a new employee](../img/getting-started/create_employee.png)

-* **CG artist**: only see the productions if they are on the team.
-They can navigate through the production, but **can't add a comment on a task if they are not assigned to it**.
-* **Supervisor**: only see the productions if they are on the team.
-They can navigate through the production and **are allow to add comments to all the tasks**, even if they are not assigned.
-**They can also assigned CG artist to tasks, change priority etc.**
-* **Client**: only see the productions if they are on the team.
-They can navigate through all the production. **They can't have access to the status tasks page**.
-* **Administrator**: They can navigate through all the production (even the closed), and **have a full access to Kitsu**.
+See the [permissions](../permissions/README.md) section for more information.

-CG artists, supervisors and clients will only see the productions they are assigned to.
+To make it short, CG artists, supervisors and clients will only see the productions they are assigned to.

 All the people are now part of your studio.
 They will be added to a specific production when you will assign them to a task on a production.
 Otherwise they won't have access to anything.

 You can also add someone to a production without assign him a task.